Tai Chi Helps to Keep Me Young

 Perseverance is something she learned through her early athletics training.
 It is an aspect of her personality she is pleased to see manifesting itself in her sons, as they grow into young men.
 She continued practising the Qigong, believing Brett when he said it would be beneficial.
 She gradually began to appreciate the value of Qigong more and more as her form and practice improved.
 She feels strongly that “all students need to go through this internal training to go deeply into the movements.
 If you don't, you don’t understand your Tai Chi.”

 “I walk for an hour every morning, regardless of the weather.
 Every morning.
-Sometimes, my twenty one year old son comes with me, and I’m glad he is learning to care for his health.
+Sometimes, my twenty-one-year-old sons come with me, and I’m glad he is learning to care for his health.
 I haven’t convinced either son to take up Tai Chi yet although they have done martial art.
 They think I’m too small to use Tai Chi applications on them …… but they haven’t seen the way that Brett demonstrates!

 (This is an actual interview, but the name has been changed for reasons of privacy.)